 Based upon these factors, general recommendations for a more sustainable diet include replacing animal protein with plant protein, eating a nutritious diet, and reducing waste.
 With instruction from Clydesdale, a prototype sustainability and nutrition-focused diet by Nestle called the LiveWell diet (presented at the 2015 International Life Sciences Institute annual meeting) and United States Department of Agriculture research, we’ve put together a guide for eating more sustainably for Earth Day.

 One of the most effective ways to make your diet more sustainable is to increase your protein intake from grain products, vegetable products, and dairy.
 “The growth of plants use less input [food, water, land and energy] than animals,” explains Clydesdale.
 “Certainly legumes and grains in terms of getting protein are better sources of getting protein than animals environmentally.
 And dairy is pretty good, too.”

 Clydesdale didn’t specifically note types of foods, but beans, soy, milk, cheese, and yogurt are typically referenced as good non-meat protein sources.
 Try mixing it up: Dishes with complete proteins include rice with lentils, split-pea soup with brown rice, vegetable chili with cornbread, pasta salad with kidney beans, and potato salad.

-As for meat and seafood, fish, chicken, and pig are much better than beef from a sustainability standpoint.
-Animal feed to food conversions—or the amount of output (meat or diary) from animal feed—depict this most clearly.
+As for meat and seafood, fish, chicken, and pork are much better than beef from a sustainability standpoint.
+Animal feed to food conversions—or the amount of output (meat or dairy) from animal feed—depict this most clearly.
 100 kg of feed will produce 70 kg of fish, 65 kg of dairy milk, 40 kg of chicken, 20 kg of pig, and just 10 kg of beef, according to Nestle research.
 (The research notes that a “large portion of farmed fish feed is fish meal, or crushed smaller fish from wild catch,” which isn’t exactly a model for sustainability either.)
 Looking at it another way, one study says that while beef accounts for four percent of the food supply by weight, it’s responsible for 36 percent of U.S. diet-related greenhouse gas emissions.